Questions can be emailed to: Dr. Jay Seller, firstname.lastname@example.org

 Audition Requirements: All auditions are limited to two minutes including the time to introduce yourself by name only.
 All auditions are monologue presentations in three different categories listed below.
 Select your audition category as you submit your application.
 If you exceed the two-minute time limit, the timekeeper will call “time.”
 The audition space is approximately 12’ by 8’ with general white light.
 The use of one straight back chair will be available.
 You may not use costumes, additional set pieces or hand props.

 Audition Day: Confirmation of your audition time will be posted on this page.
 Report to the posted waiting area fifteen minutes prior to your scheduled audition session, this is a time to warm up and get into your specific order of performance.
 You will be escorted to the audition room in one group.
 You must stay through the entire session, approximately 75 minutes.
 During the session you will sit in the performance order and have the opportunity to watch everyone in your session perform, before and after you.
 No one may enter the audition room once an audition session begins.
-If your name does not appear on the official web site after November 15, your sponsor may contact Ms. Carolyn Warner at Cimarron Middle School, 720-433-1312.
+If you have questions, your sponsor may contact Dr. Jay Seller at Colorado State Thespians, 303-322-9387.

-Colorado State Thespian Scholarship: This scholarship will be offered to three students in the amount of $1,000 each.
+Colorado State Thespian Scholarship: A $2,000 scholarship will be offered to one student in each of these categories; Acting, Musical Theatre, and Technical Theatre.
 The auditors will select the recipient in attendance on the basis of your audition.
 The award will be made directly to your college or university on confirmation of your intent and enrollment.
-The award is presented at the closing of the conference and the recipient and troupe must be in attendance to perform their audition at the closing ceremony.
+The award is presented at the closing of the conference and the recipient/troupe must be in attendance and perform.

 Audition Category Definitions: